ct-js/ct-js/docs/making-mods.md

 **Copy-specific events**:

-* `oncreate` – applied to a newly created Copy, right *after* its own OnCreate event.
+* `oncreate.js` – applied to a newly created Copy, right *after* its own OnCreate event.
-* `ondestroy` – applied to a Copy before it gets deleted.
+* `ondestroy.js` – applied to a Copy before it gets deleted.
 This code is called *before* a Copy's OnDestroy event.
 * `beforedraw.js`
 * `beforestep.js`
 * `afterdraw.js`